-Welding encompasses study in electrical, metallurgy, chemistry, physics, and design.
+Welding encompasses study in electrical, metallurgy, chemistry, physics, design, and mechanical engineering.
 Welders may work on various structures; including but not limited to bridges, buildings, pressure vessels and heat exchangers.
-This would include welding items such as boilers, storage vessels, transmission and transportation vehicles for water, land, air travel, and production and processing machines of all types.
+This would include welding items such as nuclear systems, boilers, storage vessels, transmission and transportation vehicles for water, land, air and space travel, and production and processing machines of all types.
 The curriculum provides students with a foundation in welding techniques, skills, welding mathematics, and career development.
-The successful graduate is trained to enter the welding profession as an entry-level welder.
+The successful graduate is trained to enter the welding profession as an entry-level Welder.